 - HDMI VRR + G-Sync Compatible

-This is our top choice among 4K HDR TVs for gaming.
-LG’s quality C9 TV comes with very low input latency, futuristic HDMI 2.1 ports, and a stunning OLED display that works wonders with motion processing.
+This is the best 4K TV for HDR Gaming in 2021 for PS5 and Xbox Series X. LG CX OLED comes with very low input latency, futuristic HDMI 2.1 ports, and a stunning OLED display that works wonders with motion processing.
 It also provides excellent visual quality, contrast, and color range.
 Although it features an older model of processor, the difference is barely noticeable, and it helps the TV stay within an economical budget range.
 It also handles lower resolution material respectably.

 - Offers proper scaling for lower resolution material.

 - Has very low input latency when operating in gaming modes.